Infuse a little pumpkin spice into your morning with these mouthwatering low FODMAP cranberry pumpkin scones!

-We'll also be using dried cranberries.
+There are a lot of different ways to add a cranberry flavor to a recipe (fresh cranberries, cranberry sauce, cranberry juice).
+We'll be using dried cranberries.
 According to the Monash app, dried cranberries are low FODMAP in servings of 1 tbsp (15 g) per sitting.
 Servings of 1.5 tbsp or more are high in the FODMAP fructan.

 We'll be using 1/2 a cup of cranberries, which works out to 15 g per serving.
 This is within Monash's recommended range.

 Next up, canned pumpkin puree.
 Monash has determined canned pumpkin is low FODMAP in servings of 1/3 of a cup (75 g) per sitting.
 Servings of 1/2 a cup (120 g) or more are high in the FODMAPs GOS and fructan.

 So, hold up, if cranberries and pumpkin both have fructans, is it ok to put them together?
 Don't panic, friend!
 Please note that Monash designed their serving sizes so you can have more than one serving per sitting.

 Most FODMAP-trained dietitians recommend sticking to 1.5 servings of the same FODMAP per sitting to stay under your personal FODMAP threshold.
 You can read more about managing FODMAP stacking here.